 Have successfully purchased 75078 with restoration well in hand, the Standard 4 Locomotive Society turned its attentions to purchasing a member of the 2-6-0 version of the class, particularly 76077.
 However neither this nor any other members of this variant remaining at Woodham’s were, by now in a suitable condition so attention turned to purchasing an alternative locomotive to add to its portfolio.
 In 1975, 2 years before 75078 was to turn a wheel in anger, the Society purchased the smaller, but versatile, Standard Class 2 78022.
 The engine arrived on the KWVR on 11th June 1975.
 Restoration was to take a further 18 years and the locomotive steamed in 1993 and entered traffic, proving a very popular amongst our footplate crews, more than capable of handling our 5 coach services on off peak turns of duty.

 When the locomotive’s boiler certificate expired, 78022 was retired to public exhibition at Oxenhope and remained there whilst the restoration of 75078 proceeded.
 However with completion of 75078 getting forever nearer, 78022 was moved out of Oxenhope to take up residence at Haworth shed.
-A thorough assessment of the engine has been made to gain the level of work required to return this popular locomotive to active duty and restoration is now proceeding apace with completion due in 2018.
+A thorough assessment of the engine was made to gain the level of work required to return this popular locomotive to active duty and restoration is now proceeding apace with completion due in 2018.